MGPoirot/web2mp3/README.md

 ## How to use

 Web2mp3 runs as a Docker container (see "Running with Docker" below for setup).
-Once it's up, the everyday commands are:
+Once it's up, the everyday commands are (there's also an optional one-page web GUI if you'd rather not use a shell at all — see "Web GUI" further down):

 ```
 docker compose exec web2mp3 dl --headless <url>